Pilot fish: Description

 The pilot fish congregates around sharks, rays, and sea turtles, where it eats ectoparasites on, and leftovers around, the host species; younger pilot fish are usually associated with jellyfish and drifting seaweeds.
 They are also known to follow ships, sometimes for long distances; one was found in County Cork, Ireland, and many pilot fish have been sighted on the shores of England.
-Their fondness for ships led the ancients to believe that they would navigate a ship to its desired course.
+Their fondness for ships led early seafarers (Greeks, Romans and their direct descendants) to believe that they would navigate a ship to its desired course.